Best Places to Visit in Nuwara Eliya Best Places to Visit in Nuwara Eliya

 Best Places to Visit in Nuwara Eliya

-Nuwara Eliya is better known as the Little England of Sri Lanka.
-The climate, surroundings, and architecture of this area are different from those of other villages.
-It’s much cooler her, making it the most important area for tea production in the country.
-However, besides visiting the tea plantations, there are other things to do in Nuwara Eliya.
-Discover our full Nuwara Eliya guide below with our favorite places and top tips.
+Nuwara Eliya is better known as Sri Lanka’s Little England.
+We found the area’s climate, surroundings, and architecture to be markedly different from those of other towns!
+It’s also much cooler here, making it the most important place in the county for tea production.
+But, besides visiting the tea plantations, we did many other things.
+Discover all our favorite places in Nuwara Eliya, along with tips below.

 Places to Visit in Nuwara Eliya